cemilcansaylan/chemoinformatic/README.md

 Desgined for HBM621E-Chemoinformatics at Istanbul TEchnical University

-sdf.py for multi-sdf file parser.
+"sdf.py" for multi-sdf file parser.
 Functions are 'atom_num', 'source_name', 'mol_weight'

-determine the degree of nodes
+"degreenode_morgan_ring.py" for determine the degree of nodes and printing of morgan finger print